 When choosing colors, consider the size and dimensions of the room.
 A darker color can give an intimate feel to a wider room, while a lighter color can make a small room feel larger.
 Avoid using stark white, which can make rooms feel sterile and does not highlight features, like large windows and fireplaces.
 If you're painting to match other surfaces in your home, take advantage of True Value's color-matching service to find the perfect shade.

-Choose True Value EasyCare® latex paint for the project.
+Choose True Value EasyCare® Ultra Premium Interior Paint for the project.
 It comes in a wide array of colors and finishes, including flat, flat enamel, eggshell, satin, semi-gloss and high-gloss.
 Your local True Value hardware store's Certified Color Experts® can answer questions you have about paint and paint color.
 While you’re there, you can pick up a Custom Mixed Color Sample to try a few colors on your walls at home.
 Color samples allow you to paint a small space and live with different options for a while before making your decision.
 You can also pick up Paint Idea Cards, which have predetermined palettes ready for you.

 You can also experiment online with True Value’s interactive Mood Gallery to preview how colors will look before you paint by changing paint colors and furniture to reflect six different moods.
 Our Color Selection Tool features a color wheel with every color in the True Value paint palette.